You are here

 Prior to joining the Los Angeles Philharmonic in April 2010, violinist MINYOUNG CHANG was a member of the violin section of the New York Philharmonic from 2006, having served as a substitute with that orchestra since 2003.
 A native of Seoul, South Korea, Chang came to the U.S. at the age of six, beginning her violin studies at San Francisco Conservatory of Music Preparatory Division with Zaven Melikian.
-She continued her training at the Juilliard Pre-College Division, where she later received both bachelor’s and master’s degrees.
-She studied with Dorothy DeLay, New York Philharmonic Concertmaster Glenn Dicterow, and New York Philharmonic Associate Principal Second Violin Lisa Kim.
+She continued her training at the Juilliard Pre-College Division, where she later received both Bachelor’s and Master’s degrees.
+Her principal teachers there include Dorothy DeLay, Lisa Kim, and Glenn Dicterow.

 Chang is married to LA Phil Principal Timpanist Joseph Pereira.